 - Don’t just give-up because everybody else says that writing niche doesn’t work for freelancers!

 - Look at the bigger picture.
 You still have to find the clients that can afford you, but maybe they are in different places than you initially thought

 - Don’t be afraid to be outspoken about what you know and share that with your network (aka potential clients!).
 My passion for farming is what has built up my LinkedIn following

 Even with a global pandemic, I earned more writing in 2020 than my best year as a farmer.
 I wrote about wildly fascinating and entertaining subjects.

 - Farm robots?

 - Cow farts?
 (This one trended on Twitter for three days).
 Why, yes, that was me!

-This year, one single contract has already eclipsed all of last year’s earnings and I am well on my way to earning more in 2021.
+In 2021, one single contract eclipsed all of 2020’s earnings.
 I can’t tell you how astounding that is to me.
 For me, living the dream has turned out not to be farming itself but writing about farming.
 And the best part?
 I get to live on my farm while doing it!

-Choosing a writing niche is one of the best things you can to do elevate your freelance career to help you move up, earn more, and make a living writing.
+Choosing a lucrative writing niche is one of the best things you can to do elevate your freelance career to help you move up, earn more, and make a living writing

 Georgie Smith is a freelance agricultural and food writer.
 She writes content for agricultural businesses, farm-focused food brands and organizations.